HenrikBengtsson/matrixStats/revdep/problems.md

     All user-level objects in a package should have documentation entries.
     See chapter ‘Writing R documentation files’ in the ‘Writing R Extensions’ manual.
     ```

+*   checking re-building of vignette outputs ...
+WARNING
+    ```
+    Error(s) in re-building vignettes:
+      ...
+    --- re-building ‘using_autonomics.Rmd’ using rmarkdown
+    Error: processing vignette 'using_autonomics.Rmd' failed with diagnostics: there is no package called ‘BiocStyle’
+    --- failed re-building ‘using_autonomics.Rmd’

+    SUMMARY: processing the following file failed:
+      ‘using_autonomics.Rmd’

+    Error: Vignette re-building failed.
+    Execution halted
+    ```

 *   checking for hidden files and directories ...
 NOTE